-The Cheapest Full Coverage Car Insurance for 2020
+The Cheapest Full Coverage Car Insurance (February 2023)

 Which Companies Have the Cheapest Full Coverage Car Insurance?

 Full coverage car insurance costs an average of $1,270 per year.
 We analyzed the largest auto insurance companies across all 50 states to find the nine companies with the cheapest full coverage car insurance rates.
 The three cheapest companies are:

 - GEICO: $941 per year.